 nodded again as he smiled down at his son.

 “And one more thing,” Lucas said as he looked down at his son.

 “What’s that, Pa?”

-Lucas put a hand on his
+Lucas put a hand on his young boy’s shoulder and looked into his

-Mark suddenly looked down at the ground.
+the ground.
 Lucas reached over and lifted his head with his

 hand.
 He smiled into Mark’s eyes.
 “She loved her marigolds,

 son.”
 Mark nodded.